 - You can also select the Local Backup option if you want to open the backup copy of the company file from the local storage.

 - Browse the company file and click Open.

 - QuickBooks will now ask you for admin account login credentials if you are not logged in as a QuickBooks Administrator.

 - Enter the login credentials and sign in to the company file.

-- Once QuickBooks displays “QuickBooks Needs to Update your Company File” window, click Update Now.
+- Once QuickBooks displays the “QuickBooks Needs to Update your Company File” window, click Update Now.

 - QuickBooks will automatically create a backup copy of the company file before updating, and you can also change the backup location by selecting the Change this Default Location